Skip to content

 • Explore the recipe bank for climate-sustainable plant-based meals.

 • Reduce food waste preventively—sell or donate surplus food.
-Check out the Finnish Home Economics Association’s tips for reducing food waste.
+Check out the Rural Women’s Advisory Organization’s tips for reducing food waste.

 • Encourage your food service provider to offer climate-sustainable plant-based meals.